 7 days / week • Build trust • Provide education • Offer services • Connect to shelter

 NPD uses a “progressive enforcement” model to provide a consistent approach that is compassionate yet firm.
-Officers are trained to always offer services to individuals with whom they come in contact prior to taking enforcement action and continue to provide offers for shelter and services at each interaction.
+Officers are trained to always offer shelter to individuals prior to taking enforcement action and continue to provide offers for shelter and services at each interaction.

 The progressive enforcement model is only used in instances where individuals are in violation of the following: